Salary Benchmarking Helps Avoid Underpaying (Or Overpaying!) Your Team

-Taking internal equity into account when making pay decisions helps organizations avoid issues such as what’s called in the HR world as ‘pay compression’ (new hires being paid close-to or more than more experienced incumbents).
-It’s great to not have to put out fires because they’re not burning in the first place.
+Taking internal equity into account when making pay decisions helps organizations avoid issues such as pay compression (new hires being paid close to or more than more experienced incumbents).
+It’s great not to have to put out fires because they’re not burning in the first place.

 Organizations that practice due diligence and HR best practices in market pricing their roles put themselves in a position to remain competitive in their market since they’re not overpaying for their labor.
-At the end of the day though, just completing a single compensation review and making associated adjustments will create a single point in time when your compensation is set up appropriately for your organization.
+At the end of the day though, just completing a single compensation review and making associated adjustments will create a single point in time when your compensation and Total Rewards are set up appropriately for your organization.

 To ensure that you’re getting the most out of your compensation-related work, you also need to make sure that you have the correct administrative controls in place, and a recurring schedule of market data refreshes so that your compensation administration doesn’t fall into disrepair.